exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 The data of the recovery chunk is a 32-byte Bitcoin transaction hash.
-This hash shows that the current anchoring chain is the prolongation of previously stopped anchoring chain.
-The possible reasons of such stops are described further.
+This hash shows that the current anchoring chain is the prolongation of a previously stopped anchoring chain.
+The possible reasons for such stops are described further.

-The recovery chunk is optional and may appear in the very first Bitcoin anchoring transaction only if the previous anchoring chain was failed (as described in the [Recovering the previous chain](#recovering-broken-anchoring)).
+The recovery chunk is optional and may appear in the very first Bitcoin anchoring transaction only if the previous anchoring chain failed (as described in [Recovering the previous chain](#recovering-broken-anchoring)).

 ### Creating anchoring transaction

-- Say `H` is the block height of the block that must be anchored.
+- Say `H` is the block height of the block that should be anchored.
-- Starting from this block `#H`, every validator monitors list of current LECTs.
-As soon as there is a common LECT (that is defined by `+2/3` validators), **anchoring transaction proposal** (the anchoring transaction without validators signatures) is completely defined and is agreed upon by `+2/3` validators.
+- Starting from this block `#H`, every validator monitors the list of current LECTs.
+As soon as there is a common LECT (that is defined by `+2/3` validators), **anchoring transaction proposal** (the anchoring transaction without validators' signatures) is completely defined and is agreed upon by `+2/3` validators.
-- After common LECT appears, every validator builds the anchoring transaction and sign its every input.
+- After the common LECT appears, every validator builds the anchoring transaction and signs its every input.
-- The signatures are publicized at the Exonum blockchain
+- The signatures are publicized in the Exonum blockchain
-- Based on the signatures, _any_ Exonum node can create anchoring transaction and broadcast it to the Bitcoin network.
-In particular, all agreed validators broadcast it.
+- Based on the signatures, _any_ Exonum node can create the anchoring transaction and broadcast it to the Bitcoin network.
+In particular, it is broadcasted by all the validators who have agreed upon the selected LECT.

 #### Skipping anchoring

-If Exonum should make anchoring, but there is no LECT agreed upon `+2/3` validators, than no anchoring happened.
-Anchoring service waits until some validators update its anchoring chain and common LECT would be found.
-New block for anchoring is the latest Exonum blockchain block needed to be anchored.
-For example, Exonum blockchain is at the height `#11000` with anchoring interval in `1000` blocks.
-If common LECT appears at the height `#12345`, block `#12000` is anchored, though there would be no anchor for block `#11000`.
+If Exonum should perform anchoring, but there is no LECT agreed upon `+2/3` validators, then anchoring does not take place.
+The anchoring service waits until some validators update their anchoring chain and a common LECT is found.
+A new block for anchoring is the latest Exonum blockchain block needs to be anchored.
+For example, the Exonum blockchain is at the height `#11000` with an anchoring interval of `1000` blocks.
+If a common LECT appears at the height `#12345`, block `#12000` is anchored, though there will be no anchor for block `#11000`.

 ## Setups and configuration